dfinity/sns-kongswap-adaptor/DEX.md

 Some DEXes provide the LPs with the functionality to withdraw their accrued fee and, if desired, reinvest it to the protocol to compound their rewards.

+# Pitfalls and Fallacies

+In this section, we will highlight common pitfalls and misconceptions that can be confusing for users.

+## Pool Price $\ne$ Actual Price

+The pool exchange price (which is called *Local Price*) is solely defined by the ratio of assets in the pool.
+As users can trade their tokens, the ratio of the tokens diverges from the actual price.

+## Impermanent Loss

+When LPs deposit assets to a pool, the exchange price can change according to the point $MR$.
+As mentioned above, the local price can be different from the actual price.
+Hence, if one asset, e.g., $T_0$, is significantly more appreciated than the other one.
+In this case, liquidity providers end up selling their assets at an undervalued price relative to the broader market.

+## Slippage

+Traders don’t swap at a single fixed price, but along the curve defined by the constant product rule.
+Larger trades move the reserves more, so the average execution price is worse than the quoted start price.

+## Front-running

+When used as an extension to SNS, each initialization, deposit, or withdraw proposal goes through a public voting process.
+It means that an attacker can guess the outcome of a voting when in its last stage.
+As explained before, they can then front-run the execution of the proposal by submitting a trade transaction and move the market ratio away from the ratio expected in the proposal.

+## Liquidity Provider Risks

+Although LPs are entitled to receive LP-fees, LP fees do not always offset impermanent loss.
+As a result, LPs may end up with fewer assets in value than if they had simply held their tokens.

+## Transaction Fees

+Every deposit, withdrawal, or trade involves blockchain transaction fees.
+These costs reduce the effective amount received.